-The process for notification involves the following stages:
+The process for notification involves the following stages: Inc process 101 nouncation 111,01,62 unc tonowing stages.

 Stage Description 1 The parent or guardian calls the NIS attendance line by 8:30 a.m. and in their message states the exact reason for the absence.
 NIS attendance line: 508-228-7290 ext.
 3535 2 The student brings a note following absence signed by parent/guardian indicating the date(s) of the absence(s) and the reason(s).
 A note from a health care professional must be provided for any absence of three or more days.
 3 Teachers will provide classwork and/or homework (upon request after the second consecutive absence) and leave it in the main office at the end of the school day for pick up.
 4 The student makes up all missing work.